DishaJr/Object-detection-tensorflow-api/README.md

 ![alt text](https://github.com/DishaJr/Object-detection-tensorflow-api/blob/main/Screenshot%20from%202023-04-08%2000-16-26.png)

 ## Step 7 loads the TensorBoard to visualize your log files.
-The following should be your output when running step 7 after training.
+The following should be your output when running step 7 once training is done.

 ![alt text](https://github.com/DishaJr/Object-detection-tensorflow-api/blob/main/Screenshot%20from%202023-04-08%2000-28-55.png)